-The distributor in Germany is Farbfilm, with ZDF/Arte pro-busing the film as its broadcasters.
-The German festival premiere will be held at the Max Ophüls in Saarbrücken in January.
+The distributor in Germany is Farbfilm, with ZDF/Arte pro-buying the film as its broadcasters.
+The German festival premiere will be held at the Max Ophüls festival in Saarbrücken in January.

-The sales were negotiated by YuanYuan, Picture Tree Intl. co-managing director.
+The sales were negotiated by Yuanyuan Sui, Picture Tree Intl. co-managing director.

 Picture Tree Intl. is also in negotiations with the U.K., Spain, Korea and remaining Latin American territories, Yuanyuan Sui added.

-The caliber of the buyers highlights the singular crossover character of “Ever After,” with the film going to genre-driven distributors but also classical arthouse distributors, said Andreas Andreas Rothbauer, founder of Berlin-based Picture Tree Intl. sales agent.
+The caliber of the buyers highlights the singular crossover character of “Ever After,” with the film going to genre-driven distributors but also classical arthouse distributors, said Andreas Rothbauer, founder of Picture Tree Intl.